 Ground Zero is covered by an iridescent dome – like a soap bubble, or a gigantic blister.
 They call it ‘the Shimmer’.
 Inside, communications fail, and those who enter don’t return.
 The government are keeping it top secret, but not for long; the phenomenon is expanding, and will eventually swallow up whole cities and states…

-‘Annihilation’ started life as the first volume in Jeff VanderMeer’s ‘weird fiction’ Southern Reach trilogy, where a nameless four-woman crew venture into the unknown Area X. (A fifth turns back.)
-One, a perpetual student and passionate observer of tide pools known only as “the biologist”, served as narrator.
+‘Annihilation’ started life as the first volume in Jeff VanderMeer’s ‘weird fiction’ Southern Reach trilogy, where a nameless four-woman crew venture into the unknown Area X. One, a perpetual student and passionate observer of tide pools known only as “the biologist”, served as narrator.

-In Alex Garland’s adaptation, the biologist – now Lena – is played by a characteristically poised, brittle Natalie Portman as an ex-military John Hopkins professor.
+In Alex Garland’s adaptation, the biologist – now Lena – is played by a characteristically poised Natalie Portman as an ex-military John Hopkins professor.
 Flashbacks reveal her cheating on her angelic-looking husband Kane (Oscar Isaac) with Daniel (Interstellar’s David Gyasi).

 We see Lena Portmansplaining cellular senescence, AKA aging, to Kane.
 They playfully argue over whether God can make mistakes, and discuss the unusual ‘silence’ around Kane’s deployment.
 Kane tenderly says they will be under the same stars, but Lena mocks the idea of pining for her husband.

-Kane goes MIA but materializes a year later at their home, clearly unwell.
+Kane goes MIA, before materializing a year later at their home, clearly unwell.
 The couple are ambushed and held in a facility where Lena meets creepy wierdo Dr Ventress (Jennifer Jason Leigh), who explains that Kane volunteered for and escaped the Shimmer, but is now in multi-organ failure.

 Inside the Shimmer, radio waves are scrambled, and time is distorted.
 DNA gets reshuffled and recombined; flowers twist into the human form, deer have tree branches, alligators have shark teeth.

 “The Shimmer is a prism, but it refracts everything,” realizes Josie.
 When Cass is killed by a mutant bear, its jaws open and her voice screams for help.
-Josie doesn’t want terror to be her surviving fragment, and she walks peacefully into the flower mannequin forest, shoots and buds sprouting from her self-harm scars.
+Josie doesn’t want terror to be her surviving fragment, so she walks peacefully into the flower mannequin forest, with shoots and buds already sprouting from her self-harm scars.

 Yuk.
-For most, the thought of being broken down and incorporated into this new ecosystem would be grotesque.
-Ventress rages that it feels like the onset of dementia.
-Lena realizes that Ventress was already dying and is resigned to her fate, but wants to face the alien entity while still herself.
+The thought of being broken down and incorporated into this new ecosystem proves grotesque.
+Ventress rages that it feels like the onset of dementia – although dying of cancer and resigned to her fate, she wants to face the alien entity while still herself.

-So is Annihilation about how we accept the inevitable?
-Some viewers saw it as a movie about cancer, or interpreted the Shimmer as a manifestation of Lena’s guilt.
-To others it’s a searing depiction of depression, or all about Pokémon.
-Garland, meanwhile, said he was actually going for something on a theme of self destructiveness.
+Is Annihilation, therefore, about how we accept the inevitable?
+Some saw it as a movie about cancer, or interpreted the Shimmer as a manifestation of Lena’s guilt.
+To others it’s depression, or Pokémon.
+Garland, meanwhile, said he was going for something on a theme of self destructiveness.

 OK, but this stupid thing invaded us.
 And although Lena believes the organism doesn’t ‘want’ anything, it’s hard not to take it personally; there’s something about the fruiting corpse in the swimming pool and the artfully arranged skeletons that feel like they sprung from the imagination of a serial killer on NBC’s late, lamented Hannibal.